How large is phoenix?

-People associate them with skyscrapers and trains and more than one street musician playing the electric guitar downtown on a Friday night.
-Phoenix is the only one of the 10 largest cities in the U.S. Department of State that has recorded double-digit population growth of 11.2 percent.
-Maricopa County, where Greater Phoenix is located, covers 9,266 square miles, making it about the size of New Hampshire.
+Its land area exceeds that of New York City, Los Angeles, and Chicago, but its population lags behind those cities and Houston.
+However, size isn't just measured by population or square miles - it's also associated with skyscrapers, trains, and street musicians playing electric guitar downtown on a Friday night.
+Phoenix is the only one of the 10 largest cities in the US that has recorded double-digit population growth of 11.2 percent.
+Maricopa County, where Greater Phoenix is located, covers 9,266 square miles - about the size of New Hampshire.

 Amelia Thorns